squirreler/simple-hls-usb-livestreaming-server/README.md

 For example my camera path is "/dev/video2"

+4.)
+Type your relative filepath from your home to cloned repo directory in a place where you can easily copy and paste it.
+   For example mine is /home/danie/Cabinet/Projects/terrible-hls-usb-livestreaming-server Use it to create two other filepaths:
+      One where you append "/video-files/playlist.m3u8".
+For example: /home/danie/Cabinet/Projects/terrible-hls-usb-livestreaming-server/video-files/playlist.m3u8
+      One where you append "/video-files/segment_%05d.ts".
+For example /home/daniel/Cabinet/Projects/terrible-hls-usb-livestreaming-server/video-files/segment_%05d.ts

 5.)
-In the directory of the git repository, after editing the filepaths with the command below:
+In the directory of the git repository, after editing the filepaths with the ones you generated in the previous step, run the command below:

 gst-launch-1.0 v4l2src device="/dev/video0" ! videoconvert ! \x264enc tune=zerolatency ! mpegtsmux ! \hlssink playlist-location=/home/daniel/Cabinet/Projects/terrible-hls-usb-livestreaming-server/video-files/playlist.m3u8 location=/home/daniel/Cabinet/Projects/terrible-hls-usb-livestreaming-server/video-files/segment_%05d.ts target-duration=1 max-files=4

+Note: More commands will follow.
+If you are unable to use create multiple terminal tabs add an & after the command.

+6.)
+Open a new terminal tab, OR gracefully exit the previous commands grip on the terminal via ctrl+ d.